-Climbers use powdered chalk which helps them to absorb moisture generated on their hand.
-The climbers apply the chalk powder on their hands.
+Climbers use powdered chalk on their hands, which helps them to absorb moisture.

 Types Of Outdoor Climbing

-The different types or techniques of climbing depending upon the level of experience you have:
+The different types or techniques of climbing depend upon the level of experience you have:

 Bouldering: Outdoor Climbing

-Bouldering is great for beginners as it increases their skills in climbing.
-Generally, most climbers make use of common gears like shoes, chalk powder, and bouldering mats, using common equipment enhances one’s skills over controlling the equipment as per one’s own body type and technique.
+Bouldering is great for beginners, as it increases their skills in climbing.
+Generally, most climbers make use of common gears like shoes, chalk powder, bouldering mats, and common equipment.
+It thus enhances their skills over controlling the equipment, as per one’s own body type and technique.

 Top-Rope Climbing: Outdoor Climbing

-In Top-Rope climbing, climbing is done using an anchor system that is permanently attached to the top and a belayer at the bottom.
-It is used on routes in places where lead climbing cannot be done.
+In Top-Rope climbing, this is done using an anchor system that is permanently attached to the top and a belayer at the bottom.
+It is used on routes, in places where lead climbing cannot be done.
 Unsafe conditions or environmental reasons prevent it.

 The climber clips the rope onto the anchors to arrest a fall.
-In Sports, climbing is an advance technique.
-Here a climber starts with a top rope attached along with clipping on the bolts which helps learn the technique.
-If you want to find out more beginners tips on sport climbing, you can visit this great article.
+In Sports, climbing is an advanced technique.
+Here, a climber starts with a top rope, attached along with clipping on the bolts which helps learn the technique.
+If you want to find out more about beginners tips on sport climbing, you can visit this great article.

 Conclusion: Outdoor Climbing

-Climbing requires training, gymnastic abilities and protection gears along with an instructor.
-If you have limited knowledge or are a beginner in this sport.
-If are trying to enter this as a passion or a hobby or even as a sport you first need to learn the basics and master the techniques and gradually increase your level.
+Climbing requires training, gymnastic abilities, and protection gears along with an instructor.
+This is when you have limited knowledge, or are a beginner, in this sport.
+Therefore, if you are trying to do it as a passion, a hobby, or even as a sport, you first need to learn the basics and master the techniques that can gradually increase your level.